inwonakng/EthicalAnswers/README.md

 ## venv
 ### You should always use venv!
 This will help us isolate the dependencies of our project to make for easier installation
+### Before you start the setup, make sure you are inside the 'backend/' directory.
+### If not, make sure to add your venv directory to the gitignore file.

 ```bash
 python3 -m venv venv
 ```

 The above command will generate `venv` under current directory

 ### Enter Virtualenv